Rules

 Exchange

-Work KY Stations Once per band, per mode, per county
+Work KY Stations Once per band, per mode, per county.
+QSOs between non-KY stations do not count for credit.

 QSO Points